 There are no hard and fast geographical limits on non-compete agreements signed in Massachusetts; however, it has to be consistent with the public interest, and they cannot create an undue burden on employees.
 If it does, a judge could decide to withdraw the agreement.

-You may want to use a sample to help you draft you are non-compete agreement in Massachusetts.
-Take a look at our Massachusetts non-compete agreement sample, and download it in either Word or PDF format to make sure you don’t miss anything in your document:
+Take a look at our Massachusetts non-compete agreement sample, and download it in either Word or PDF format: